jimmylevell/crowd-overview/ObjectCounter/_Prerequisite_OpenCV_CUDA/Readme.md

 # Prerequisites
-The neural network is performing badly when executed only on a CPU.
-To improve the performance, a GPU is required.
-OpenCV supports CUDA and OpenCV but one is required to manually compile it.
-The neural network frameworks like Tensorflow and PyTorch support CUDA and OpenCL out of the box.
+OpenCV and the neural network libraries PyTorch and Tensorflow are very resource intensive frameworks.
+All of these frameworks can run on a CPU, but one must consider that the performance will be not optimal even terrible.
+Therefore these frameworks support modern GPUs to accelerate their computation.
+The most common programming interface for GPU programming is Nvidia CUDA.
+CUDA is a parallel computing platform and application programming interface model created by Nvidia.
+It allows software developers and software engineers to use a CUDA-enabled graphics processing unit for general purpose processing.
+CUDA enables these frameworks to interact with the GPU efficiently.

 ## Why GPU?
 Neural networks are very computationally intensive computer models.
-The more complex the network, the more computation is required.
-The CPU is not designed for this kind of computation.
-The GPU is designed better suited for this kind of operation as it is a parallel processor.
-It can perform the same operation on multiple data points at the same time.
-The CPU is a serial processor and can therefore only perform one operation at a time.
+The more complex a network, the more computation is required.
+A CPU is not designed for this kind of intense parallel computation.
+A GPU on the other hand is a lot better suited for these heavy parallel operations as its an parallel processor.

 Based on: https://www.weka.io/blog/cpu-vs-gpu/

 This is why GPUs are better suited for neural networks.
 This finding can also be shown in the visualization bellow.
-In the visualization bellow a neural network is trained to mnist dataset.
+In the visualization bellow a neural network is trained on the mnist dataset.
 The mnist dataset is a dataset of handwritten digits.
 The neural networks is trained to recognize the digits.
 The visualization shows the time it takes to train the neural network on a CPU and a GPU.
 The GPU is clearly faster than the CPU.

 Based on: http://yann.lecun.com/exdb/mnist/

 ![Performance Comparision](../../Documentation/CPUvsGPU.png)

 The above case is a very simple neural network.
 The more complex the neural network, the more computation is required.
 Furthermore within this project we are also working with a video stream.
 This means that the neural network has to be executed multiple times per second.
-This requirements lead to the conclusion that a GPU is required to improve the performance of the neural network.
+This requirement leads to the conclusion that a GPU is required to improve the performance of the neural network.

 Based on the findings of the following [Jupyter Notebook](../GPU_CPU_Comparision.ipynb)